Last Updated on August 28, 2023 by Matt Musico

-As dingers start to fly out on a nightly basis during October, it seems like we ask the same question every year: who has hit the most postseason home runs in MLB history?
-The following list will likely change a bunch in the coming years — especially if MLB continues expanding the playoffs — but there are still a few players from past eras holding on.
+As dingers start to fly out on a nightly basis during October, it seems like we ask the same question every year: Who has hit the most postseason home runs in MLB history?
+The following list will likely change a bunch in the coming years — especially with MLB’s expanded postseason field.
+However, there are still a few players from past eras holding on.

-Most Postseason Home Runs in a Career: The Top 10
+Most Postseason Home Runs in a Career: Top 10

 Manny Ramírez: 29 Home Runs